esplorio/slack-countdown/README.md

 ## Background

-We built this in the run up to TC Disrupt 2015 to lighting a giant fire under our arse
+We built this in the run up to TC Disrupt SF 2015 to light a giant fire under our arse.

 ![tc-disrupt](https://s3-eu-west-1.amazonaws.com/generic-assets.esplor.io/images_on_web/TC_Disrupt_Slack_Countdown_Hook.png)